-B. LIMIT ATIONS, MONITORING, AND REPORTING Condition Number Conditions A stack test for SO2 emissions will be performed while burning LVHC and utilizing the caustic scrubber.
+Condition TATIONS, MONITORING, AND REPORTING Number Conditions A stack test for SO2 emissions will be performed while burning LVHC and utilizing the causs scrubber.
 Another stack test for SO2 will be performed while burning LVHC without the use of the caustic scrubber.
-In lieu of testing both combination boilers, the facility may test the single combination boiler that would yield the maximum SO2 emissions should be used for this testing.
-The facility shall provide justification on which boiler provides the maximum emissions in the stack test plan and copy the Air Permitting Division Director.
-Detailed calculations that include the estimated LVHC removal efficiency, shall also be submitted in the final test report, and copy the Air Permitting Division Director.
-B.29 Equipment ID: 2605, 3705 (S.C.
-Regulation 61-62.1, Section II(J)(2)) Source tests for SO2 emissions from the boilers shall be conducted as specified below.
-When either Combination Boiler is combusting stripper off gases (SOGs), source testing shall be performed to verify the SO2 emissions in lb/hr and SO2 emission factor in lb/ADTP for the following scenarios: For the new stripper, within 180 days after startup of the new LP Stripper System, when existing LVHC gases are controlled in the existing LVHC scrubber and combined with the new SOGs (SRL condenser offline) and are being controlled in either Combination Boiler, an initial source test for SO2 emissions in lb/hr and the SO2 emission factor in lb/ADTP shall be documented.
-For the backup stripper, at the first scheduled downtime of the new LP Stripper System, when existing LVHC gases are controlled in either Combination Boiler, an initial source test for SO2 emission factor in lb/ADTP shall be documented.
-For the backup stripper, at the first scheduled downtime of the new LP Stripper System, when existing LVHC gases are controlled in either Combination Boiler, an initial source test for SO2 emissions in lb/hr and the SO2 emission factor in lb/ADTP shall be performed.
-For when the new stripper is offline, an initial source test shall also be performed to determine the contribution from combusting the existing scrubbed LVHC gases in either Combination Boiler to the SO2 emissions, in lb/hr and the SO2 emission factor in lb/ADTP.
-The contribution of each stripper's SOGs will be calculated as the SO 2 emissions from the testing performed in the selected combination boiler when combusting the existing scrubbed LVHC gases and the SOGs minus the SO 2 emissions from the testing performed for the existing scrubbed LVHC gases only from that same selected combination boiler.
-The combination boiler that would yield the maximum emissions should be used for this testing.
-In lieu of testing both combination boilers, the facility may test the single combination boiler that would yield the maximum SO2 emissions should be used for this testing.
-Detailed calculations shall also be submitted in the final test report and copy the Air Permitting Division Director.
-B.30 Equipment ID: 9804 Control Device ID: 9803
+In lieu of testing both combination boilers, the facility may test the single combination boiler the would yield the maximum SO2 emissions should be used for this testing.
+The facility shall proving justification on which boiler provides the maximum emissions in the stack test plan and copy the Permitting Division Director.
+Detailed calculations that include the estimated LVHC removes efficiency, shall also be submitted in the final test report, and copy the Air Permitting Division Director.
+(S.C.
+Regulation 61-62.1, Section II(J)(2)) Source tests for SO 2 emissions from the boilers shall less conducted as specified below.
+When either Combination Boiler is combusting stripper off gas (SOGs), source testing shall be performed to verify the SO 2 emissions in lb/hr and SO 2 emission fact in lb/ADTP for the following scenarios: For the new stripper, within 180 days after startup of the new LP Stripper System, wh existing LVHC gases are controlled in the existing LVHC scrubber and combined with the new SOGs (SRL condenser offline) and are being controlled in either Combination Boiler, an init source test for SO2 emissions in lb/hr and the SO2 emission factor in lb/ADTP shall documented.
+B.29 For the backup stripper, at the first scheduled downtime of the new LP Stripper System, whe existing LVHC gases are controlled in the existing LVHC scrubber and are combined with the SOGs and are being controlled in either Combination Boiler, an initial source test for Stripper in Ib/hr and the SO2 emission factor in Ib/ADTP shall be performed.
+For when the new stripper is offline, an initial source test shall also be performed determine the contribution from combusting the existing scrubbed LVHC gases in eith Combination Boiler to the SO2 emissions, in Ib/hr and the SO2 emission factor in Ib/ADTP.
+The contribution of each stripper's SOGs will be calculated as the SO 2 emissions from the test performed in the selected combination boiler when combusting the existing scrubbed LVHC gas and the SOGs minus the SO 2 emissions from the testing performed for the existing scrubbed LV gases only from that same selected combination boiler.
+The combination boiler that would yield to maximum emissions should be used for this testing.
+In lieu of testing both combination boilers, to facility may test the single combination boiler that would yield the maximum SO 2 emissions should be used for this testing.
+Detailed calculations shall also be submitted in the final test report and combination boilers.

+Control Device ID: 9803